dalguete/githooks/README.md

 * **Homebrew**
 only for *OS X*.

 **Important for OS X** to mention there’s no need to install Homebrew packages with `--default-names` options, as the script internally deals with that, when available.

 **NOTE:** Maybe there are some clever ways to overcome the OS differences, but it seems easier and in general good for the OS to have more up-to-date packages available.
 In any case, fixes are welcome.

 # INSTALL (it's quick)
-Clone this repo and store it in a folder named **.githooks** *(dot at the beggining)* next to *.git* folder, so *code* and *trackedhooks* can travel with your repo.
-Any other place works too, as long as that is inside the repo.
+Install it via composer, then create a link to the **githooks** script (inside bin/) to place coherent for your proyect or addapt your **$PATH** to include this new location.

-For convenience, **$PATH** in your local should be adapted to enable access the exec files (bin), here delivered.
+By default a folder named *trackedhooks* (living next to the *.git* dir) will be used as reference for the hooks that will travel with your repo.
+In case you want to set something different, be sure to adapt the external vars, as defined at the end of this doc.

-Run `githooks --init`, and enjoy.
+Then, run `githooks --init`, and enjoy.

 See below for more command options.